 More teachers = more wisdom = more benefit to the students.

 This allows us to distribute the teaching load so that not one person is doing everything.
 A lesson we try to teach our students, and is best received when we are also practicing it.

-After some great conversation, dallas, Kathy, Amber and I decided to break our YTT into two parts, to honor the two very important and yet distinct components required.
+After some great conversation, Kathy, Amber and I decided to break our YTT into two parts, to honor the two very important and yet distinct components required.